qt37t247/German_cockroach_ddRAD/fastsimcoal/README.md

 fsc -c 12 -i xxx_boot.par -n100 -j -m -s0 -x –I -q --foldedSFS
 ```

 This will create 100 folders.
-For each folder, run the parameter estimate with "Bootstrapping_simulations.sh" and then "CI.R" to get confidence intervals for the estimated demographic parameters.
+For each folder, run the parameter estimate with "Parametric_bootstrapping.sh" and then "CI.R" to get confidence intervals for the estimated demographic parameters.